playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 > While this is a good demonstration of how you can use an element reference within a directive, styling an element is generally suggested to be done within a CSS file itself, unless you have good reason otherwise.
 >
-> This is because styling an element through JavaScript can cause issues with [server-side rendering](/posts/what-is-ssr-and-ssg#ssr), and can also cause [layout thrashing](https://developers.google.com/web/fundamentals/performance/rendering/avoid-large-complex-layouts-and-layout-thrashing) if done incorrectly.
+> This is because styling an element through JavaScript can cause issues with [server-side rendering](https://unicorn-utterances.com/posts/what-is-ssr-and-ssg#ssr), and can also cause [layout thrashing](https://developers.google.com/web/fundamentals/performance/rendering/avoid-large-complex-layouts-and-layout-thrashing) if done incorrectly.

 # Side Effect Handlers in Directives

-[Previously in the book, we've explored adding in a `focus` event when an element is rendered](/posts/ffg-fundamentals-component-reference#using-comp-ref).
-However, in this chapter we explicitly had to call a `focus` method.
+[Previously, in the book, we've explored adding a `focus` event when an element is rendered](/posts/ffg-fundamentals-component-reference#using-comp-ref).
+However, in this chapter, we explicitly had to call a `focus` method.
 What if we could have our `button` focus itself immediately when it's rendered onto the page?

-Luckily, with directives we can!
+Luckily, with directives, we can!

 See, while a component has a series of side effects associated with it: being rendered, updated, cleaned up, and beyond — so too does an HTML element that's bound to a directive!

-Because of this, we can hook into the ability to use [side effects](/posts/ffg-fundamentals-side-effects) within directives that focuses when an element is rendered.
+Because of this, we can hook into the ability to use [side effects](/posts/ffg-fundamentals-side-effects) within directives so that it focuses when an element is rendered.

 <!-- tabs:start -->

 ## React

-As we already know, we can use built-in React hooks into our custom hooks, which means that we can use `useEffect` just like we could inside any other component.
+As we already know, we can use built-in React hooks in our custom hooks, which means that we can use `useEffect` just like we could inside any other component.

 ```jsx
 const useFocusElement = () => {